1) What program is my child eligible for?

 There may be limited bursary funding available.

-• Morning drop-off is between 8:00 am and 8:45 am in the new Healthy Living Centre building.
-On the first day of each week, participants should be checked in and receive their name tag and gift by 8:30 am.
+• Regular morning drop-off is between 8:30 am and 9:00 am in the Henry Champ Gym located in the Healthy Living Centre building.
+On the first day of each week, participants should be checked in and receive their name tag and gift by 8:45 am.

-• Pick up is between 4:00 pm and 5:00 pm in the new Healthy Living Centre.
+• Regular pick up is between 4:00 pm and 4:30 pm in the Henry Champ Gym located in the Healthy Living Centre building.

 Locations: